PepeXavier/Getting_Data/Codebook.md

 Code book describing the variables in *tidy_data_set.txt*
 ---------
-We token the data from [cloudfront.net](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+We token the data from [cloudfront.net](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) representing data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at [UCI.
 Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 This database come from an experiment made with 30 volunteers, within an age bracket of 19-48 years, performing six differents activities  wearing a smartphone (Samsung Galaxy S II).